 Peter Leonard is the Director of the Digital Humanities Lab at Yale University Library, where he helps humanities researchers use quantitative and algorithmic techniques.
 He came to Yale in 2013 as the first Librarian for Digital Humanities Research.
 Prior to coming to Yale, Peter was responsible for humanities research computing at the University of Chicago and served as a postdoctoral researcher in text mining at UCLA, supported by a Google Digital Humanities Research Award.

 - Paper presentations.
-Papers will be selected by a review commission.
+Papers have been selected by a review commission.
 All details can be found on the Call for Abstracts at the website.
+Please note the call is now closed and accepted abstracts can be found here.

 - A hands-on session to experiment with open source Computer Vision tools.
 This session will be led by Benoit Seguin of École Polytechnique Fédérale de Lausanne, (EPFL).